Millions of women have PCOS—here’s how to spot it and what to do next

 A study published on Monday, May 14, in Nature Medicine, however, threw PCOS into the limelight because, for the first time, a root cause of the condition may have been found.
-The implications of the paper are far-reaching, as it claims to show not only why and how some women develop PCOS but also the possibility of a cure.
+The implications of the paper are far-reaching, because it claims to show not only why and how some women develop PCOS but also the possibility of a cure.

-Dr. Margrit Urbanek, a scientist at Northwestern University with an expertise in the genetics of PCOS, told me, “Up to now, most of the treatment for PCOS has been sort of based at symptom treatment … so maybe this will be sort of a new paradigm for treatment.”
+Dr. Margrit Urbanek, a scientist at Northwestern University with an expertise in the genetics of PCOS, told me, “Up to now, most of the treatment for PCOS has been sort of based at symptom treatment…so maybe this will be sort of a new paradigm for treatment.”

 In light of the recent developments and to catch you up to speed, here’s everything you need to know about polycystic ovary syndrome.

 Polycystic ovary syndrome—also known as polycystic ovarian syndrome—occurs when a woman’s ovaries or adrenal glands produce more male hormones, like testosterone, than normal, leading to a hormonal imbalance.
 According to the U.S. Department of Health and Human Services, PCOS can cause cysts to develop in the ovaries as well as infertility by disrupting a woman’s ability to ovulate by preventing egg development or release during menstruation.